CompVis/stable-diffusion/README.md

 `python optimizedSD/optimized_txt2img.py --prompt "Cyberpunk style image of a Telsa car reflection in rain" --H 512 --W 512 --seed 27 --n_iter 2 --n_samples 10 --ddim_steps 50`

+## inpainting

+- `inpaint_gradio.py` can fill masked parts of an image based on a given prompt.
+It can inpaint 512x512 images by using under 4GB of RAM.

+- To launch the gradio interface for inpainting, run `python optimizedSD/inpaint_gradio.py`.
+The mask for the image can be drawn after selecting an image usign the gradio brush tool.

+- The results are not yet perfect but can be improved by using a combination of prompt weighting and engineering and testing out multiple values of `--strength` argument.

+- _Suggestions to improve the inpainting algorithm are most welcome_.

 <h1 align="center">Using the Gradio GUI</h1>

-- You can also use the built-in gradio interface for `img2img` & `txt2img` instead of the command line interface.
+- You can also use the built-in gradio interface for `img2img`, `txt2img` & `inpainting` instead of the command line interface.
 Activate the conda environment and install the latest version of gradio using `pip install gradio`,

-- Run img2img using `python3 optimizedSD/img2img_gradio.py` and txt2img using `python3 optimizedSD/txt2img_gradio.py`.
+- Run img2img using `python optimizedSD/img2img_gradio.py`, txt2img using `python optimizedSD/txt2img_gradio.py` and inpainting using `python optimizedSD/inpaint_gradio.py`.

 - img2img_gradio.py has a feature to crop input images.
 Look for the pen symbol in the image box after selecting the image.